radial-color-picker/vue-color-picker/examples/with-nuxt/README.md

 # Example - With Nuxt.js

+**Note:** Current version of Nuxt (v2.x) doesn't support Vue 3.
+The example will be updated with the upcoming Nuxt major release.

+---

 Example shows how to setup `vue-color-picker` with [Nuxt.js](https://nuxtjs.org).
 Setup process is the same as an app built with Vue CLI, but the CSS is configured globally for all pages in `next.config.js`.

 ## How to use